The Exciting Reaction: Magnesium and Hydrochloric Acid

 The Scientific Explanation: Behind the Bubbles

 The driving force behind this reaction is the difference in reactivity between magnesium and hydrogen.
-Magnesium is significantly more reactive than hydrogen, meaning it has a stronger tendency to lose electrons.
-This difference in electronegativity, or the ability to attract electrons, is what allows magnesium to displace hydrogen from the hydrochloric acid.
-The reaction is exothermic, meaning it releases heat.
+Plus, the reaction is exothermic, meaning it releases heat.
+Even so, this difference in electronegativity, or the ability to attract electrons, is what allows magnesium to displace hydrogen from the hydrochloric acid.
 This heat is a consequence of the formation of stronger bonds in the products (MgCl₂ and H₂) compared to the reactants (Mg and HCl).
+Think about it: magnesium is significantly more reactive than hydrogen, meaning it has a stronger tendency to lose electrons.
 The energy released is evident in the increase in the temperature of the solution.

 The reaction rate is influenced by several factors including: